Top tips to overcome mental blocks and develop a creative PR strategy

 You can either host unstructured PR brainstorming sessions with different groups or use relevant tools like Slack, Asana, and Google Docs to ensure everyone’s on the same page and can offer their ideas instantly.
 In today’s environment, where so many employees work from home, these tech tools can make a big difference in your collaboration efforts.
 They allow for real-time communication and visible changes everyone can see immediately, so you don’t have to worry about missing out on an important idea.

 Not only is collaboration important for coming up with fresh ideas, but you can use it as an educational tool.
 Maybe you’ve held back on team brainstorming sessions because your team members don’t have as much experience as you’d like.
 The best way for them to get that experience is to get involved and get their “hands dirty” regarding strategies and projects.
 Take a leap of faith.
 Your team might surprise you in the best way possible.
+You will be helping them in their need for overcoming mental blocks in brainstorming.

 3. Try new techniques